DeltaHotelKilo/DWS7612-Logger/README.md

 ------------
 This script can be executed manually (type "python3 dws7612.py -h" for help) but is designed to run as a service.

-To install the software on e.g. a Raspberry Pi copy the repository to a local directory and complete the following steps:
+## To install the software on e.g. a Raspberry Pi copy the repository to a local directory and complete the following steps:

-## edit the configuration file (see comments in the file)
+edit the configuration file (see comments in the file):
     nano ./dws7612.cfg

 ## create a working directory and copy the corresponding files: